icecold009/face-attendance-opencv-python/README.md

 - [ ] Age and gender detection
 - [ ] Liveness detection to prevent spoofing
 - [ ] Mobile app integration

-## License

-This project is open source and available under the MIT License.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## Support

-For issues or questions, please open an issue on GitHub.

 ---